Top 3 Best Beekeeping Gloves That Offer You Maximum Sting Protection

 They are thicker than your regular latex gloves.
 Still, they offer your hands the same freedom to allow surgeon-like precision (pardon the pun).

-They are more durable than their medically used counterparts and therefore cheaper in the long run.
+They are more durable than their medically-used counterparts and, therefore, cheaper in the long run.

+Unlike leather gloves, they do not have elasticity, and they are not absorbent.
 As a result, you may have to either tuck them into a long-sleeved jacket or tape them to the sleeves of your suit.

-Nitrile gloves are disposable, which denies them any green points from the environment.
+These gloves are disposable, which denies them any green points from the environment.

 Even so, many beekeepers who switch from leather gloves to nitrile gloves hardly ever switch back to their previous gloves.